• Forside

 Front beacon: Grey trellis mast with red triangle, pointing upwards.

-marstal Southern channel rear and front beacons, on the sea area NE of the harbour, leading beacon kept aligned (319.4°) from the landfall buoy throgh the dug-out channel.
+Marstal Southern channel rear and front beacons, on the sea area NE of the harbour, leading beacon kept aligned (319.4°) from the landfall buoy throgh the dug-out channel.

 Rear beacon: Grey trellis mast on white tubular post.